byteskeptical/sftpretty/docs/cookbook.rst

 :attr:`sftpretty.Connection.pwd`
 --------------------------------
 Returns the current working directory.
-It returns the result of :meth:`.normalize('.')` but makes your code and intention easier to read.
+It returns the result of :meth:`.normalize` but makes your code and intention easier to read.
-Paramiko has a method, :meth:`.getcwd()`, that we expose, but that method returns ``None`` if :meth:`.chdir` has not been called prior.
+Paramiko has a method, :meth:`.getcwd`, that we expose, but that method returns ``None`` if :meth:`.chdir` has not been called prior.

 .. code-block:: python